top of page

 Some were, and are, about the technology itself – improvements to the internal combustion engine, chassis, tyres, steering, safety, satnav, batteries, audio systems, seats and much more.

 This should be obvious to anyone with any knowledge of technology history.
-But this perspective is missing from the great majority of books about AI; appears not to be understood by the AI scientists themselves; and isn’t obvious in many policy pronouncements.
+But this perspective is almost entirely missing from the great majority of books about AI; appears not to be understood by the AI scientists themselves; and isn’t obvious in many policy pronouncements.

 As I show this isn’t just about safety (in my sceptical view the work underway globally on AI safety is as much a distraction as a necessary step, and more a symptom of the weak state of thinking about AI governance than anything else).
 Nor is it just a question of bureaucratic regulations stopping innovation, even though they often do (just imagine if governments hadn’t introduced any regulations for cars and roads- a fun thought experiment).
-Rather (see below) we have a complex challenge of designing not just new technologies but also rules, laws, norms, behaviours and skills as well and are still barely at first base on this.

 A growing body of research is exploring how best to use AI in complex problem solving.
 For example, one recent study looked at comparing AI and AI human combinations for problem solving: ‘human-AI solutions demonstrated superior strategic viability, financial and environmental value, and overall quality.
 Notably, human-AI solutions co-created through differentiated search, where human-guided prompts instructed the large language model (LLM) to sequentially generate outputs distinct from previous iterations, outperformed solutions generated through independent search’.